-- As a unique feature of Bologna, key stakeholders, called the 'E4' are all members of the process (EUA, EURASHE, ESU and ENQA) and proposed the first and second version of the ESG to ministers to be approved (ministers tasked them to do this).
-This shows the critical bottom-up/ top-down nature of Bologna, and its inherent stakeholder inclusiveness - 57 agencies are (voluntarily) registered in EQAR, but this does not cover all countries in the EHEA (and some countries do not have agencies).
+- As a unique feature of Bologna, key stakeholders, called the 'E4' are all members of the process (EUA, EURASHE, ESU and ENQA) and proposed the first and second version of the ESG to ministers to be approved.
+This shows the critical bottom-up/ top-down nature of Bologna, and its inherent stakeholder inclusiveness - 57 agencies are registered in EQAR, but this does not cover all countries in the EHEA.
 Georgia and Kazakhstan are two HERE countries that have registered agencies. - In the EHEA, QA agencies should in theory recognise the QA decisions of other registered agencies.
 In addition, HEI in some countries are legally allowed to be assessed by an agency that is in the EQAR, which is not their national agency.
-This happens seldom. - Ministers have also adopted a European Approach to Quality Assurance of Joint Programmes
+This happens seldom. - Ministers have also adopted a European Approach to Quality Assurance of Joint Programmes3.